alavifazel/Articles/6_The_idea_behind_UNIX_numeric_file_permissions/6_The_idea_behind_UNIX_numeric_file_permissions.md

 converted to base 16, it yields 25, where each digit (2 and 5) represent an ID from their example tables.

-Although this example wasn't practical, it was examplify the generalized the idea behind the concept of file permissions in UNIX.
+Although this example is probably not a practical one, it was examplify the generalized the idea behind the concept of file permissions in UNIX.